 We continue to analyze potential risks associated with the LIBOR transition, including financial, operational, legal, tax, reputational and compliance risks.
-At this time, we are unable to predict whether or when LIBOR will cease to be available or if SOFR or any other alternative reference rate will become the benchmark to replace LIBOR.
+At this time we are unable to predict whether or when LIBOR will cease to be available or if Secured Overnight Financing Rate (SOFR) or any other alternative reference rate will become the benchmark to replace LIBOR.
 Because we engage in transactions involving financial instruments that reference LIBOR, these developments could have a material impact on the Association and our borrowers.
+Management has documented a LIBOR transition plan to address the phase out of LIBOR rates in the future including any updates to processes and loan servicing technology.